Ryze,INC d/b/a Ryze Party

 Customer Return Policy

 Company offers a no return policy for Customers.
 Due to Company’s fast fulfillment times, Company is unable to make changes to orders once they have been placed.
 If a Customer puts an invalid mailing address, their order will ship to that address or be returned to the warehouse.
 A new shipment will have to be generated and an additional shipping charge will apply.
 If an item is damaged due to manufacturer defect, a replacement of equal or greater value will be mailed out or Customer will be offered a new drop with their IC if the item was revealed by a Ryze IC.
 To receive a replacement, an email with photos of the defective item will need to be sent to [email protected].
 To receive a replacement, Customer must report any manufacturer defects within fourteen (14) business days of receiving their product.
 Any concerns with orders received must be reported within forty-eight (48) hours of Customer receiving their package.

 Independent Consultant Physical Product and Sales Aids Returns

-If you are not 100% satisfied with our products, you may return the items for a refund if all the following conditions are met: (i) you nor we have terminated the Agreement; (ii) a deposit was placed for the product; (iii) the products remain in resalable condition as defined in Section 15; and (iv) the products for which you are requesting a refund were acquired through making an upfront deposit.
-The refund shall be the full deposit the IC paid minus a $1.50 repackaging fee per piece.
+If you are not 100% satisfied with our products, you may return the items for a refund if all the following conditions are met: (i) either you or we have terminated the Agreement; (ii) a deposit was placed for the product; (iii) the products remain in resalable condition as defined in Section 15; and (iv) the products for which you are requesting a refund were acquired through making an upfront deposit.
+The refund shall be the full deposit the IC paid minus a 25% repackaging fee per piece.
 Shipping and handling charges incurred will not be refunded.
 Within thirty (30) days of enrollment, an IC may return and be subsequently reimbursed at ninety percent (90%) of the amount paid, less shipping, handling, and applicable taxes, of the applicable starter kit that was purchased.

 Upon cancellation of the Agreement, an IC may return all generic sales aids purchased, if any, within 14 days from the date of cancellation for a refund.
 Any physical product, that is not a generic sales aid, not returned or is returned in resalable condition shall result in an IC forfeiting their deposit for those products.
 An IC may only return sales aids they personally purchased from the Company under their IC Identification Number, and which are in resalable condition.
 Any custom orders of printed sales aids (i.e., business cards, brochures, etc.) whereon the IC’s contact information is embedded or hard printed, or has been added by the IC, are not able to be returned in resalable condition thus are nonrefundable.
 Upon Company’s receipt of the sales aids, the IC will be reimbursed ninety percent (90%) of the net cost of the original purchase price(s), less shipping and handling charges.
 If the purchases were made through a credit card, the refund will be credited back to the same credit card account.
 The Company shall deduct from the reimbursement paid to the ICs any commissions, bonuses, rebates or other incentives received by the IC which were associated with the merchandise that is returned.